How do I know my riding ability before I book?

 Is there a weight limit?

-The maximum one of our horses can carry is 125kg.
-We have limited horses available to carry over 80kg.
+Our weight limit is 90kg.
+We have limited horses available for 80kg+.
 Feel free to call us before booking to check if we have enough horses left to accomodate.
 Otherwise you will hear from us after booking if we have exhausted our limit.

 Will I get to canter?